• Skip to primary navigation

 I only have 4 girls total, and one often misses for cheerleading activities.
 If all 4 come, we will do the hunt in 2 groups of 2 girls, but if only 3 are there, I'll have them do it all together as a group.
 They'll have fun with it either way.

 I intentionally mixed up the items on the list between outside and inside.
 Girls this age don't tend to read ahead (who am I kidding?
-I don't either.), so I think they will spend a lot of time running back and forth between rooms in the church and outside.
+I don't either), so I think it will be a fun way to get them running back and forth between rooms in the church and outside.
 If they read through the whole list, they could group the tasks pretty easily, but... we'll see if they think to do that.

 While you're here, check out these other resources: